alenaksu/mdPickers/README.md

 - Update version in `bower.json` and `packages.json`
 - Add changes to `CHANGELOG.md`
 - Build `dist` and `demo-dist` folders
+- Create new tag for the version
+- Submit to npm: `npm publish`

 ## License